cpescato/wikipedia/index.md

 *include time_plot2.html %}*

-The first thing that pops out is the peak on May 3, 2007, during which more than 300 elections were XXopened-->closed?XX.
-One could of course suppose that the death of Warja Honegger-Lavater, the famous Swiss Illustrator, might have caused several patriots to realise that Swiss artists are poorly recognized on Wikipedia, which might have inspired them to seek adminship in order to try and make up for this.
+The first thing that pops out is the peak on May 3, 2007, during which more than 300 elections were closed.
+XXOne could of course suppose that the death of Warja Honegger-Lavater, the famous Swiss Illustrator, might have caused several patriots to realise that Swiss artists are poorly recognized on Wikipedia, which might have inspired them to seek adminship in order to try and make up for this.
 (Yes, this is quite unlikely... but she was REALLY talented).
+XX
+*find another explanation*
 Anyway, what about the number of votes ?
 We could easily suppose that they tend to follow a similar trend than the number of elections, but let's actually verify it.

 *include time_plot2.html %}*